"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Uniform ``bootstrap domain-of-dependence'' boundary density estimates

-then $\psi \in H^p([0, T]; L^2(\Gamma))$.
-While we eschewed use of these bounds in order that our results be more self-contained, we note here how the regularity assumptions of the various lemmas and theorems can be relaxed by application of these auxiliary results.
-Assumption (ii) of \Cref{3d_decay_thm} can be relaxed to the $s$-regularity conditions with $s = p + q + 1$, the assumptions of \Cref{int_eq_pderiv} can be relaxed to the $s$-regularity conditions with $s = p + 1$, assumption (ii) of \Cref{3d_decay_thm_ii} can be relaxed to $s$-regularity conditions with $s = p + (n+1)(q+1)$, and, finally, the assumptions of \Cref{decay_estimate_L2} can be relaxed to the $s$-regularity conditions with $s = (n+1)(q+1)$.
-Note that none of the estimates are quantitatively affected---these assumptions effectively are only used to ensure that the right-hand side quantities in the desired estimates are finite.
-Also note that all of the assumptions mentioned here are immediately satisfied for data $b$ that is smooth in time---see \Cref{rem:wave_eq_sob_assump}. \end{rem}
+then $\psi \in H^r([0, T]; L^2(\Gamma))$.
+While we eschewed use of these bounds to achieve a simpler and more self-contained presentation, we note here how the regularity assumptions of the various lemmas and theorems would be relaxed by application of these auxiliary results.
+The $s$-regularity assumptions in \Cref{3d_decay_thm}, \Cref{int_eq_pderiv}, \Cref{3d_decay_thm_ii} and \Cref{decay_estimate_L2} would be relaxed, respectively, to requirements of $s$ regularity with $s = p + q + 1$, $s = p + 1$, $s = p + (n+1)(q+1)$, and $s = (n+1)(q+1)$.
+We additionally note that none of the estimates are quantitatively affected---these assumptions are only used to ensure that the right-hand side quantities in the desired estimates are finite.
+We finally mention that all of the assumptions mentioned here, including the original and the relaxed assumptions, are immediately satisfied for data $b$ that is smooth in time---see \Cref{rem:wave_eq_sob_assump}. \end{rem}

-The proof of \Cref{3d_decay_thm} is deferred to the end of this section, following a series of preparatory Lemmas (Lemmas~\ref{psi_Hp} through \ref{sob_lemma}).
-The first of these lemmas relates the size of the solution of equation~\eqref{eq:tdie_sl} to the size of the imposed incident fields $\gamma^+ b(\mathbf{r}, t)$ in various norms and under various assumptions on $\Gamma$.
+The proof of \Cref{3d_decay_thm} is deferred to the end of this section, following a series of eight preparatory Lemmas (the first and last of which are Lemmas~\ref{3d_decay_lemma_2ndkind_wellposed} and \ref{int_eq_pderiv}).
+The first of these lemmas relates the size of the solution of equation~\eqref{eq:tdie_sl} to the size of the imposed incident fields $b(\mathbf{r}, t)$ in various norms.

-\begin{rem} Without loss of generality, the incident field $b(\mathbf{r}, t)$ is assumed to be real-valued.
+\begin{rem} According to~\eqref{eq:bdef}, and without loss of generality, throughout this paper the incident field $b(\mathbf{r}, t)$ is assumed to be real-valued.
 It follows that the solution $\psi(\mathbf{r}, t)$ of \Cref{eq:tdie_sl} is real-valued, which implies that its Fourier transform $\psi^f(\mathbf{r}, \omega)$ satisfies the Hermitian symmetry relation